 This Sitcom on ABC followed the main character, Cory Matthews, from middle school, to High School, to College, and to marriage.
 It includes a lot of Lampshade Hanging and fourth-wall breaching.
 It lasted from September 1993 to May 2000, producing a total of 158 episodes over seven seasons.Cory Matthews is the middle child of a typical suburban family.
 His parents bicker, but are generally Happily Married.
 His older brother Eric is at best a mimbo and at worst a raging idiot, while his sister Morgan is...well, hardly touched upon.
 But the show's not really about her, so that's fine.
 Cory's best friend, Shawn, lives in a trailer park and has eternal problems with his father.
-Living next door to the Matthews is Cory's teacher Mr. Feeny, always there to spout wisdom to Cory, Eric, his parents, or whoever else might need it.
+Living next street over from and sharing a fence with the Matthews is Cory's teacher Mr. Feeny, always there to spout wisdom to Cory, Eric, his parents, or whoever else might need it.
 Rounding out the regular cast is Topanga.
 Originally a free-spirited Granola Girl in Cory's class, she develops into his nerdy love interest and eventual wife.The show added several more characters to the main cast as it went along, including Cool Teacher Mr. Turner (who later disappeared), Shawn's long-lost half-brother Jack, who becomes Eric's best friend, Shawn's first long-term girlfriend Angela, and Eric and Jack's roommate Rachel.While occasionally campy and cheesy, the show had a sizable following for most of its run, and was a staple of ABC's Thank-God-It's-Friday lineup.
 It was also known for defying the usual Status Quo is God edicts of its brand of sitcom, preferring instead to chronicle Cory's journey to adulthood in something approaching real time, with him starting a new grade each season, and eventually moving on to college and married life.A Sequel Series, Girl Meets World, is now being produced by Disney and original creator Michael Jacobs, set to air starting in 2014.
 Ben Savage and Danielle Fishel will reprise their roles as Cory and Topanga, with 11-year-old Rowan Blanchard playing their daughter Riley—who will, presumably, meet world.
 Completing the family is August Maturo as Riley's younger brother, Louis.
 (Teo Halm was cast as older brother Elliot for the pilot but will not continue into the series).
 William Daniels will also return as Mr. Feeny in at least the pilot episode; Betsy Randle has confirmed that she and William Russ will reprise their roles as Amy and Alan Matthews once the show gets off the ground.
-Many of the other original actors have expressed interest in returning, and creator Michael Jacobs has made clear that all of them are welcome, but nothing else is set in stone.
-(The official twitter page for the writing staff has been dropping some hints.)
+Many of the other original actors have expressed interest in returning, and creator Michael Jacobs has made clear that all of them are welcome.
+So far, Rider Strong (Shawn), William Daniels (Feeny), William Russ (Alan), Betsy Randle (Amy) and Lee Norris (Minkus) have also been confirmed to return for a guest appearance, and you can usually find hints as to who else might be coming back at the official twitter page for the writing staff.

 Ambiguously Jewish: The Matthews celebrate Christmas, but Eric and Cory can be heard using Yiddish idioms and Allen asks a rabbi to say a prayer for baby Joshua.
 Ben Savage is Jewish in real life.